top of page

 From Deir el-Medina

-20th dynasty, about 1160 BC
+20th dynasty, c.
+1160 BC

 "Beginning of the educational instruction, saying for the path of life, made by the scribe Amen-nakhte (for) his assistance Hor-Min.
 He says: You are a man who listens to words so as to separate good from bad; Pay attention and hear my words, do not disregard what I say!"